Petro Kalnyshevsky: Arrest, later life, and death

-Being the leader of the Zaporozhian Host, Kalnyshevsky defended the rights of Cossacks and their independence from increasing Imperial Russian influence, and encouraged agricultural development and trade in the Zaporozhian steppe.
-After the destruction of the Zaporizhian Sich, Kalnyshevsky was arrested, tried and in July 1776 incarcerated at Solovetsky Monastery, with the strict prohibition of correspondence or socialization with anyone.
-In 1792, he was transferred to solitary confinement at the Povarnya jail, where he remained until 1802.
-When his cell was opened it was discovered that it had feces two arshins (nearly four feet) deep.
-Being pardoned by Emperor Alexander at the claimed age of 110 years, Kalnyshevsky (already blind at that time) decided to remain in the monastery, where he died two years later in 1803.
+Following the liquidation of the Zaporozhian Sich, Kalnyshevsky was arrested by the Russian government on 4 June 1775.
+He was tried and in July 1776 incarcerated at Solovetsky Monastery in Russia, with the strict prohibition of correspondence or socialisation with anyone.
+In 1792, he was transferred to solitary confinement at the Povarnya jail in Russia, where he remained until 1802.
+When his cell was opened it was discovered that it had faeces two arshins (nearly four feet) deep.
+Being pardoned by Emperor Alexander I at the claimed age of 110 years, Kalnyshevsky (already blind at that time) decided to remain in the monastery, where he died two years later in 1803.